9-Year-Old Girl Thriving Despite Being Born with Half a Heart

 The tricuspid valve between two of Breanna’s heart chambers was not formed.
 Instead, there was solid tissue between the chambers which restricted blood flow and caused the right half of her heart to be underdeveloped.
 The defect is rare, accounting for about 1 to 2 percent of all congenital heart disease cases.

-“The interesting thing about tricuspid atresia is that it can mean any number of things,” said Ahmad Sami Chaouki, MD, pediatric cardiologist at Lurie Children's at Northwestern Medicine Central DuPage Hospital in Winfield, Ill.
+“The interesting thing about tricuspid atresia is that it can mean any number of things,” said Ahmad Sami Chaouki, MD, pediatric cardiologist at Lurie Children's at Northwestern Medicine Central DuPage Hospital in Winfield, Illinois.
 "Some patients may have too little blood flow to their body or too little to their lungs or even too much to their lungs.
 We have to assess what is needed to supply the body with enough blood flow with adequate oxygen levels.
 This can result in needing a variety of different surgical procedures."

 Dr. Chaouki now sees Breanna every six months at Central DuPage Hospital to check on her pacemaker.
 Although Breanna’s heart is doing well, the checkups are comforting to Ashley, who also appreciates the visits being close to home.